bcgov/data-publication/pages/faq.md

    + These editors can then change the contact information.
    + Requests to have editors set up for BC Data Catalogue access can be sent by the custodian to [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).

-### How do I change the branch or ministry name or flag my branch that has moved to another ministry listed in the catalogue?
+### How do I change the branch or ministry name or move a branch that has moved to another ministry listed in the catalogue?

 + Organizations regularly change names or move to other ministries as functions shift.
 + A custodian of a branch or an already delegator editor of an organization can inform us of any organizational change.